uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/unit-plan/lessons/fitness-unplugged.md

 10. We need to set the parameters.
     A parameter tells us how long to do something or how many times to do something.
-    Here we know to Go, To do star jumps (but not how many), to do ski jumps (but not how many), to catch a bean bag (but not how many) and that we should repeat the ski jumps and catch a bean bag, (but not how many times)!
+    Here we know to Go, To do star jumps (but not how many), to do ski jumps (but not how many), to catch a bean bag (but not how many) and that we should repeat the ski jumps and catch a bean bag, (but not how many times).

     {image file-path="img/topics/whiteboards-and-hula-hoop-4.png" alt="6 whiteboards arranged around and in hula hoop"}